citp/privacy-policy-historical/h/hs/hsb/hsbccreditcard.com.md

-Information Sharing with Affiliates* | Information Sharing with Non-Affiliates*

-Information Sharing with Our Affiliates*
+How to Opt-Out of Sharing with Our Affiliates in the HSBC Family of Companies (Except for residents of Vermont) | How to Opt-Out of Sharing with Other Third Parties (Non-Affiliates) (Except for residents of California and Vermont)

+How to Opt-Out of Sharing with Our Affiliates in the HSBC Family of Companies (Except for residents of Vermont)

-If you do not want us to share your credit information (such as your credit bureau information) with our Affiliates, please let us know by calling 1-888-803-0279.
-We will be happy to comply with your request.
+If you do not want us to share your credit report information with our Affiliates (unless we are permitted or required by law to do so), please let us know by simply calling us toll-free at 1-888-803-0279.
 If you have previously informed us of your preference, you do not need to do so again.
-Your request will not apply to information about your transactions or experience with us (such as Account information, Account usage, or payment history) and will only apply to the credit card Account you have designated by Account number.
-An opt-out request by any party on a joint Account will apply to all parties on the joint Account.
+This request will not apply to information about your transactions or experience with us (such as account information, account usage, or payment history).

 Top of Your Choices to Limit Sharing
 Back to Top

-Information Sharing with Non-Affiliates
+How to Opt-Out of Sharing with Other Third Parties (Non-Affiliates) (Except for residents of California and Vermont)

-If you do not want us to share your non-public personal information with non-Affliates (unless permitted or required by law to do so), please let us know by calling 1-888-803-0279.
-We will be happy to comply with your request.
-If you have previously informed us of your preference, you do not need to do so again.
-Please understand that your request may exclude you from receiving valuable offers in the future.
-Your request will only apply to the credit card Account you have designated by Account number.
-An opt-out request by any party on a joint Account will apply to all parties on the joint Account.
-Opt-out requests will not apply to information sharing that is permitted by law.
+If you do not want us to share your non-public personal information with Non-Affiliate companies (unless we are permitted or required by law to do so), please let us know by simply calling us toll-free at 1-888-803-0279.
+If you have previously informed us of your preference about this account, you do not need to do so again.
+This request will only apply to the HSBC account(s) that you designate in your request.

   * Federal law gives you the right to limit some but not all marketing from our Affiliates.
 Federal law also requires us to give you this notice to tell you about your choice to limit marketing from our Affiliates.
-  * You may limit our Affiliates in the HSBC group of companies, such as our insurance, consumer finance, and automobile finance Affiliates, from marketing their products or services to you based on your personal information that we collect and share with them.
-This information includes your income, your account history with us, and your credit score.
+  * You may limit our Affiliates in the HSBC family of companies, such as our insurance, and consumer finance affiliates, from marketing their products or services to you based on your personal information that we collect and share with them.
+This information may include your income, your account history with us, and your credit history with us.
-  * • Your choice to limit marketing offers from our Affiliates will apply for at least 5 years from when you tell us your choice.
+  * Your choice to limit marketing offers from our Affiliates will apply for at least 5 years from when you tell us your choice.
+If you have previously informed us of your preference, you do not need to do so again within the 5 year period.
 Once that period expires, you will receive a renewal notice that will allow you to continue to limit marketing offers from our Affiliates for at least another 5 years.

-**To limit these marketing offers, contact us by telephone:** Call 1-888-803-0279.
-If you make this selection, it will be effective as of 10/01/08.

-**NOTICE FOR NEVADA RESIDENTS:**
+To limit marketing offers, you may call us toll-free at 1-888-803-0279.

+**Joint Accounts** For all opt-out types made available under this Privacy Statement, an opt-out request by any party on a joint account will apply to all parties on the joint account.

+**Notice for Nevada Residents**
-Pursuant to Nevada law, we are providing this notice, which applies to Accounts with Nevada mailing addresses, to inform you that you may elect to be placed on our internal "do not call" list.
+Pursuant to Nevada law, we are providing this notice, which applies to accounts with Nevada mailing addresses, to inform you that you may elect to be placed on our internal "do not call" list.
 To be placed on the list, you may call us toll free at 1-888-803-0279.
-Or contact the Bureau of Consumer Protection, Office of the Nevada Attorney General, 555 E. Washington Avenue, Suite 3900, Las Vegas, Nevada 89101.
+You may also contact the Bureau of Consumer Protection, Office of the Nevada Attorney General, 555 E. Washington Avenue, Suite 3900, Las Vegas, Nevada 89101.

 * "Affiliates" are companies that are related to us by common ownership or corporate control.
-Our Affiliates include HFC®, Beneficial®, HSBC Auto Finance Inc., Household Insurance Group Holding Company, and HSBC companies such as HSBC Bank USA, N.A. and HSBC Mortgage Corporation.
+Our Affiliates includes companies such as HFC®, Beneficial®, Household Insurance Group Holding Company, and HSBC companies such as HSBC Mortgage Corporation (USA), HSBC Credit Centers Inc., HSBC Auto Finance Inc., and Solstice Capital Group.

 Top of Your Choices to Limit Sharing | Top of Your Choices to Limit Marketing
 Back to Top

 **HOUSEHOLD INSURANCE GROUP HOLDING COMPANY**
-Privacy Statement/Notice of Information Practices

-Privacy Statement
+Privacy Statement for Customers with Insurance**

-**

-**Introduction - Our Commitment to You**

-Household Insurance Group Holding Company ("HIG") is proud to be part of a financial services organization that has been providing superior products and services to its customers for more than 150 years.
-We greatly appreciate the trust that you and millions of customers have placed in us, and we will protect that trust by continuing to respect the privacy of all our applicants and customers even if our formal customer relationship ends.

-**How We Handle Information We Obtain**

-It is important for you to know that in order to ensure that our customers get the very best service and the highest quality products, HIG collects demographic information (like your name and address) and information related to your insurance coverage (like insurance application information).
-This information comes either directly from you, for instance, from your application, or from your transactions with us.
-In addition, if you visit our Internet website, we may collect certain information about your Internet usage.

-Because some of the information we gather is not publicly available, we take great care to ensure that this information is kept safe from unauthorized access, and we will not share the information in violation of any regulation or law.
-HIG diligently maintains physical, electronic and procedural safeguards that comply with applicable federal standards to guard your private personal information and to assist us in preventing unauthorized access to that information.

-If you have selected insurance or another product offered by HIG, the Privacy Statement is set forth herein and is applicable to information used by HIG in connection with the insurance or other product you purchased.
-HIG does not disclose information about you to HIG's affiliates or to third parties, except as permitted by law.

-We reserve the right to change our privacy practices at any time in accordance with applicable law.
-Notice of such changes will be provided if required by applicable law.

-**Notice of Information Practices**

-In accordance with applicable federal and state laws, an investigative report such as a credit report or Medical Information Bureau report about you may be requested in connection with an application for insurance.
-Any information which we have or may obtain about you or another individual listed as an insured on your policy will be treated confidentially and may be used to enable HIG to determine eligibility for insurance coverage, an insurance benefit, or payment, or for detecting or preventing criminal activity.

-We may also share such information with affiliated and unaffiliated companies for such purposes as claims handling, servicing and policy underwriting as permitted by law.

-You have a right to see personal information collected about you and the right to correct any information, which may be wrong, by writing to us at the address provided with your policy.
+This paragraph applies only to customers with insurance products provided by Household Insurance Group Holding Company ("HIG").
+HIG respects and protects your privacy.
+To administer the insurance requested by you or provided in connection with your account, HIG collects demographic information (like your name and address) and information related to insurance coverage (like information related to your account with HSBC or information related to your health).
+This information comes either directly from you, for instance from your application, or it may come from HSBC, such as information about your account, or it may come from a credit report or medical information bureau report.
+HIG takes great care to protect the privacy of this information.
+For example, the only employees or companies that can access such information are those who need it to provide services in connection with your insurance.
+Moreover, HIG maintains physical, electronic and procedural safeguards to protect against unauthorized use or disclosure of that information.
+HIG does not disclose information about you to their respective affiliates or to third parties, except as permitted by law.

 ** Household Insurance Group Holding Company (also under the trade name of HSBC Insurance Services or HSBC Insurance) includes Household Insurance Group, Inc., Household Life Insurance Company, HSBC Insurance Company of Delaware (formerly known as Service General Insurance Company), First Central National Life Insurance Company of New York, Household Life Insurance Company of Delaware, BFC Insurance Agency of Nevada, HSBC Insurance Agency (USA) Inc., and such other companies Household Insurance Group Holding Company may subsequently acquire.

-Updates and Modifications: This Privacy Statement was last updated on June 1, 2008.
-We reserve the right to modify our privacy practices at any time.
-Any such modification will be communicated to you in accordance with applicable law.

 Top of Your Choices to Limit Sharing | Top of Your Choices to Limit Marketing
 Back to Top